ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 4. The **Relative URL** will be filled automatically based on the default name.
 5. Click **Save**.

-> This is usually all that is needed.
+This is usually all that is needed.
-> Once saved, the ERP instance is considered “AI-ready” from an infrastructure standpoint.
+Once saved, the ERP instance is considered “AI-ready” from an infrastructure standpoint.

+> [!NOTE]
+>
-Make sure your license includes at least one site — the AI Server site uses the standard site licensing.
+> Make sure your license includes at least one site — the AI Server site uses the standard site licensing.

 ## 2. Provider (OpenAI)